Night of the Dead (film): Production

 Night of the Dead was produced by director Eric Forsberg's own production company, Cerebral Experiment.
 Forsberg sold his house to finance the film.
-It was shot on a single location.
+It was shot in a single location.

 Release

 The original title for Night of the Dead was Night of the Leben Tod, which later turned into Night of the Dead: Leben Tod.
 The Asylum simplified the film's title to Night of the Dead when they purchased the movie in 2006.

 Reception

 In The Zombie Movie Encyclopedia, Volume 2, Peter Dendle wrote that the film is a low budget ripoff of Re-Animator with minimal changes, such as changing the color of the reagent and giving the antagonist an occasional German accent.
 Steve Anderson of Film Threat rated the film 1/5 stars and called it a low budget knockoff of Re-Animator.
 Milos Jovanovic of HorrorTalk rated 3/5 stars and wrote, "Night of the Dead: Leben Tod is not quite Bad Taste or Braindead, but it's a step in that direction, and a good one."